Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-26-blood-ash.md

 *+\<Denial;Horror;Hysteria\> Wake up Ava wake up this is just a dream just a bad dream wake up wake up wake up+*

-*"You* are… well, a copy.
+"*You* are… well, a copy.
 A scan, to be precise, of every neuron in her head, every spark of electrical activity, every chemical and every ganglion, converted into the same digital format as an Igraen.
 You may have noticed the scan as a mild headache."

 *+\<Fright;Disbelief\> A copy?
 What do you want with me?+*